Ocean stratification: De-oxygenation

 A decline in dissolved oxygen, and hence in the oxygen supply to the ocean interior, is a likely effect of the increase in stratification in the upper ocean.
 Since oxygen plays a direct and important role in the cycles of carbon, nitrogen and many other elements such as phosphorus, iron and magnesium, de-oxygenation will have large consequences.
 It plays a vital role for many organisms and the variety of ocean animals of all kinds.

 The de-oxygenation in subsurface waters is due to the decrease in ocean mixing, which is caused by the increase of stratification in the upper ocean.
 To illustrate, in the period between 1970 and 1990, approximately 15% of the de-oxygenation can be explained by an increase of temperature and the rest by reduced transport due to stratification.
 In the period between 1967 and 2000 the decrease in oxygen concentration in the shallow waters, between 0 and 300 meters, was 10 times faster in the coastal ocean compared to the open ocean.
-This has led to an increase of hypoxic zones, which can lead to a change in behavior of the aquatic flora and fauna.
+This has led to an increase of hypoxic zones, which can lead to a change in behaviour of the aquatic flora and fauna.
 The increase of stratification in the upper ocean during the second half of the 21st century can lead to a decoupling between the surface and the deeper oceans.
 This decoupling can cause de-oxygenation in the deeper ocean as well, since the decoupling makes it less likely for the oxygen to reach the deeper oceans.

 Nevertheless, the change in oxygen concentration can also be influenced by changes in circulation and winds.
 And even though oxygen has decreased in many areas of the oceans, it can also increase locally, due to a variety of influences on the oxygen.
 For example, between 1990 and 2000, the oxygen in the thermocline of the Indian Ocean and South Pacific Ocean has increased.